Bouzomgi/blueGreen/README.md

 ## Features

 - can specify the new image-to-deploy's tag (defaulting to `latest`) using the url argument `/deployGreen?tag={YOUR_TAG_VALUE}`
 - can specify an optional environment variable `AUTH_TOKEN` on the deployment server, which will require any requests on the route `/deployment` to include a matching Bearer token.
-If this environment variable is not set, no authorization token will be necessary to access `/deployment` routes
+If this environment variable is not set, no authorization token will be necessary to access the `/deployment` routes

 ## Technologies